CASE STUDY

 - Urgency + secrecy (“Don’t tell your bank”).

-- Irreversible rails: gift cards, crypto, wires.
+- Irreversible payments: gift cards, crypto, wires.

 - Shifting stories about work, family, location.

-- No live verification (avoids video or in-person).
+- No real-time verification (avoids video).

-The recovery protocol (what we’d do at ClearTrace)
+The recovery protocol (what ClearTrace would do)

-- Reset access: change passwords, turn on 2FA/passkeys, check recovery emails/phones.
+- Reset access: passwords, 2FA, recovery email/phone.

 Verification playbook (before you trust)